jdrichardsappacad/react-2021/week-14/practices/03-creating-lists/README.md

 This says, send all of the values in this item as props to the Pokemove component.

-Next, in your `PokeMoveCard` component, destructure the props into your component.
-Now, go to your React DevTools and click on each PokeMoveCard component to see the props available to each rendered component.
+Next, in your `PokeMoveCard` component, destructure the `id`, `type` `move` and `level` props in your component argument.
+Go to your React DevTools and click on each PokeMoveCard component to see the props available to each rendered component.

-Add the values, like below, to the PokeMove component.
+Add the destructured props, like below, to the PokeMove component.
 Remember to give the li a class of `poke-move-card`.

 ```js
 return (